Categories

 Buffett detailed what would have happened to an investment of $10,000 in gold on that date, as compared to $10,000 in what would have been an index of the S&P 500, if it had existed at that date.
 While 300 ounces of gold would have grown to a worth of $400,000 today, the shares of the S&P 500 stocks would have grown to a vastly greater sum of $51 million.

-That’s the difference been a nonproductive asset and a productive asset, Buffett explained.
+That’s the difference between a nonproductive asset and a productive asset, Buffett explained.
 Even after all the decades went by, the gold would still be only 300 ounces.
 It wouldn’t have grown.
 But the productive assets of the S&P 500 stocks have the capacity to grow because they represent businesses that produce goods and provide services.

 “For every dollar you could have made in American business, you’d have less than a penny of gain by buying into a store of value which people tell you to run to every time you get scared by the headlines,” Buffett explained.